 - Michael Heizer’s granite fragments of a deconstructed circle, Eight-Part Circle (1976/1987)

-The BMA Sculpture Gardens are free to the public and open Wednesday-Friday 10am to dusk, and Saturday-Sunday 11am to dusk.
+The BMA Sculpture Gardens are free to the public and open Wednesday-Sunday 10am to dusk.

 BMA Sculpture Garden Cell Phone Tour

 Explore the BMA’s sculpture gardens with a cell phone tour.
 Call 443-573-1822 to hear commentary by former BMA Director Doreen Bolger, Objects Conservator Ann Boulton, sculptor Mark di Suvero, and BMA Trustee Peggy Heller.